Brooklyn Navy Yard: Urban Ecology Tour

 * The Brooklyn Navy Yard is a secure industrial park.
 Do not attempt to enter the Yard through any entrances other than BLDG 92, as you will be turned away.

-All participants must provide their own bicycle and safety helmet.
+All participants must provide their own bicycle.
 Make sure to set up your rental in advance.

-- CitiBike: Bike share stations are located nearby the Brooklyn Navy Yard, but Turnstile Tours cannot guarantee the availability of these bikes, and all participants are required to provide their own safety helmet when on a Turnstile bicycle tour.
+- CitiBike: Bike share stations are located nearby the Brooklyn Navy Yard, but Turnstile Tours cannot guarantee the availability of these bikes, and all participants are strongly urged to wear their own safety helmet when on a Turnstile bicycle tour.
 Additional fees may be incurred for using a bike for an extended period, and Turnstile Tours cannot be held responsible for these fees.
 Please visit our Frequently Asked Questions page and the Citibike pricing page for more information.

 - Bike and Roll (Battery Park, Lower Manhattan)